sleepysloth17/flip-7/README.md

 oooo do I have like, one rule for number of cards that says you HAVE to conitune, and one which suggested or seomthing?
 I need to basically put every potential strategy in as part of a gene and see which combination works best what about the individual has a straegy? e.g prefer CONTINUE, prefer STOP etc which changes what the genes say

+TODO:

+- Need speical card handler, as secdond chance etc should really be handled differently